 The Department understands that some students will have a particular desire to develop and enhance programming and computational skills during their time here.
 There are many opportunities available throughout the University for personal development such as via the IT Learning Programme's classroom-based courses.
-An additional resource that sits alongside this is LinkedInLearning which provides a vast online library of instructional videos covering a good number of technical topics, particularly programming and web development.
-Login and give it a try!
-See Molly (help.it.ox.ac.uk/courses/molly) for full details of both areas.
+An additional resource that sits alongside this is LinkedIn Learning, which provides a vast online library of instructional videos covering a good number of technical topics, particularly programming and web development.
+You have access to this using your Oxford credentials - login and give it a try! https://skills.it.ox.ac.uk/linkedin-learning

 Within the course programme, students will receive training in MATLAB, which is a high-performance language for technical computing.
 It is a tool that provides a graphical interface for numerical and symbolic computation along with a number of data analysis, simulation and acquisition functions.
 Following the introductory practical in the first year, you will come across problems requiring the use of MATLAB in tutorial sheets, as well as further use in lab practicals.
 There are also dedicated classes and associated project work for Computing in Materials Science (CMS), through which you will learn the computational skills you will require to address problems you encounter in your studies and, in addition, you will gain an understanding of the role computers play in Materials Science - ranging from modelling, data analysis to visualisation.
 Whilst the vehicle for this teaching will be MATLAB, many of the principles will be general, and you will come to appreciate the relation between MATLAB and other computational approaches (C, Fortran, python etc).
-At the start of the Part II project, a workshop is delivered providing exposure to the more advanced type of problems that students may encounter in their projects.